I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 - At Soneva Fushi, you can watch classic movies under the stars in a return to the old traditions of Hollywood enjoyment.
 The magnificent resort’s Cinema Paradiso screens classic movies in an open-air theatre, a jungle-enshrouded auditorium with cushioned loungers.
 Popcorn and ice cream are served complimentary.

-- Hidden among the island’s wild jungle foliage, the excellent spa is a haven of calm for the mind, body and soul.
+- Hidden among the island’s wild jungle foliage is an excellent spa, which represents a haven of calm for the mind, body and soul.
 You can choose from a variety of body treatments, specialist traditions and wellness therapies, ranging from soothing scrubs and oils of local coconuts to Tibetan hot stones.
 The spa is operated by Six Senses, a brand that’s world-famous for its wellness programs & facilities.
 I had a massage and it was phenomenal.

 - Its remote island location in the midst of the Indian Ocean means that Soneva Fushi has one of the best locations on earth for visibility and gazing at the stars.
 The resorts takes full advantage of this by having its own observatory, where guests can peer through the lenses of a state-of-the-art telescope into space.